SPARK DESIGN AWARDS TERMS AND CONDITIONS

 1. The Spark competitions are open to designers, firms, practices, agencies, organizations, schools, businesses, students and non-professionals.
 Spark is for designs launched from January, 2000 forward.
 There are two competition classes– the Spark competitions for built or produced design (including pre-production), and Spark Concept, for work that is not produced, but is an idea or proposal.
 All Professionals, companies and organizations may enter either competition, if their work fits into that competition’s description.
-Students may only enter the Spark Concept & Student competition.
+Students may only enter the Spark Concept & Student and/or the Spark Transport competition.
 Each entrant may enter as many projects as they wish, upon completion of registration materials and payment of appropriate fee(s).

 Entries may be submitted by individuals, companies, organizations, teams, or by teachers for classroom projects.
 Entrants must be at least eighteen (18) years of age to enter as an individual.
 (Designers under 18 may have their work submitted by a parent, legal guardian or teacher.
 Student fees will apply.)
 The Spark Competitions are open to creative professionals wishing to share and promote their designs.